djfdyuruiry/lua-industrial-logger/README.md

                 - `maxFileSizeInKb`: the maximum size of the log file before rolling over
                 - `maxBackupFiles`: the maximum number of log backups to keep
                 - `backupFileFormat`: backup log files in this format ('copy', 'zip' or 'tar')
-                    - *On Windows: supported formats are 'copy' and 'zip' (note: zip format requires powershell v5 or newer to be installed)*
+                    - *On Windows: supported formats are 'copy' and 'zip' (note: zip format requires Windows 10 OR Powershell v5 or newer to be installed)*
-                    - *On Unix: supported formats are 'copy', 'tar' and 'zip' (note: tar and zip formats require the tar and zip utils to be available in the path)*
+                    - *On Unix: supported formats are 'copy', 'tar' and 'zip' (note: tar and zip formats require the tar and zip commands to be available in the path)*
         - `appender`: add a custom appender
             ```lua
                 appender("some.lua.Appender") "appenderName" {